troylar/grafana-backup-tool/README.md

 # Grafana Dashboard Backup Tool

-Some python programs to call Grafana API to:

 * Save every datasource to each datasource file.
 	* **saveDatasources.py**
 * Save every folder to each datasource file.